joseesco24/joseesco24/readme.md

 I'm a backend lover, almost anything about high performance or new apis technologies likes me

-I'm being working mostly with
+I'm being working mostly and currently trying to master

 - TypeScript
 - Python